thkim1011/vs-latex/README.md

 # VS LaTeX Extension - README
 ## Note
 I created this originally for my own use as a student so I could easily compile and view LaTeX file on VS Code.
-However, I learned node.js and typescript very briefly in order to make this, so use this at your own risk.
-If there is a lot of interest in this project, I may think about extending if further.
+If there is a lot of interest in this project, I may think about extending it further.
 Enjoy!

 ## Usage
 There are two ways to compile to PDF: